nitishb-dev/Cricket-Management/README.md

 # 🏏 Cricket Management Application

 A full-stack dynamic Cricket Web Application that manages cricket matches, dynamic teams, player statistics, and match history.
-Built with React, Node.js, Express, and MySQL.
+Built with React, Node.js, Express, and Supabase.

 This web application was built using a prompt-engineering-first approach: